highsource/jaxb-tools/README.md

 This is just a namespace, there must not necessarily be content there.
 Treat it as a logical identifier, nothing else.

-## Using JAXB2 Annotate Plugin with Maven
+## Using JAXB Annotate Plugin with Maven

 * Add `org.jvnet.jaxb:jaxb-basics-annotate` as XJC plugin
 * Turn on the plugin using `-Xannotate` or `-XremoveAnnotation`switch